Credit Karma Editorial Guidelines

 Isabel-1Image: Isabel-1

 Isabel Morgan is an editor at Credit Karma with an extensive background in customer support, including time spent on the Credit Karma member support team.
 Her personal journey with credit, and her experiences communicating with Credit Karma users about their financial concerns, have inspired her interest in making financial education accessible and inclusive to all.
-Isabel understands that everyone’s financial journey is unique, and she is excited to bring that compassion and empathy to her role as a copy editor.
+Isabel understands that everyone’s financial journey is unique, and she is excited to bring that compassion and empathy to her role.
 Isabel earned her bachelor’s degrees in film studies and the practice of art from the University of California, Berkeley.

 img_6009Image: img_6009